-I went through iterations with this shade house design for both botanical and industrial purposes.
-At one time I had fallen prey to a "native plant nursery" that had sold me what was in fact a variety of European sedge.
-It then became obvious that if these people who knew a lot more than I do about native plants could make a mistake like that, there had to be more control over where seed actually went.
+The motive was partly pecuniary at the time.
+I had fallen prey to a "native plant nursery" that sold me "Carex tumulicola" that was in fact C. divulsa, a European sedge species.
+It was then obvious that if these people devoted to native plants could make a mistake like that, there had to be more control over where seed actually went.
+It's just too easy to make a mistake.
 Ideally, that means both seed and soil should be collected onsite and never leave.
-This has several advantages, not the least of which is that it avoids spreading any weeds the nursery might have all over the State.
-They do that you know.
+This has several advantages, not the least of which is that it avoids spreading any weeds or pathogens the nursery might have all over the State as seems to be an increasing threat, worldwide.

 The problem is that nursery equipment vastly increases yields, particularly greenhouse temperature controls, both for rooting, germination, controlling fungal attack, pests...
-My goal at that time was to devise easily portable equipment that could be set up on site in minutes that still possessed the controls for water and temperature one finds in the nursery.
-I still think it was a good business plan.
-Then came Shemitta and I became overcommitted.
+My goal at that time was to devise easily portable equipment that could be set up on site in minutes and easily sterilized when taken down that still possessed the controls for water and temperature one finds in the nursery.
+The concept is scalable even for farming in higher latitudes, where growing plugs has higher yields than sowing seed and can be started earlier, thus possibly enabling a second crop per year.
+I was thinking of franchising it and still think it is a good business idea.
+Then came Shemitta and I was overcommitted.
 Maybe someday I'll get back to fun engineering projects like that.

 This project was fairly simple, to make a portable shade-house for growing grass plugs onsite (thus no confusion about stocking site-sourced seed).
-It has an irrigation line under the ridge with spray nozzles on a garden variety battery-powered timer valve for the water.
+It has an irrigation line under the ridge with spray nozzles on a garden-variety battery-powered timer valve for the water.
 To take it down, just undo the rope tethers, pull the tensioning bows, roll it up in the shade cloth, and put it on the truck rack.
-The first design (prior page right) worked great.
-That is, it worked great until the rabbits found it.
-Room for adding chicken wire around the outside was but one reason for the redo.
-The structure lasts at least 10 years.
+The structure lasts at least 10 years and takes a 40mph wind.

 This is a sterile soil mix in this photo, so no weeds, but later on I went to 50:50 ratio of native soil to Cornell mix with about 10% charcoal.
 There is a problem with using soil mixes high in organic matter if one uses bigger plugs because when the organics rot out it leaves a hole and the plant dries out.
-Unlike the prior photo the plugs here are small, 1" X 1" by two inches deep.
+Unlike the prior photo, the plugs here are small, 1" X 1" by two inches deep.